How It Works

 What are the costs?

 Because CVA is part of the public school system, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum and instruction from Oregon-licensed teachers.
+Enrolled families receive the K12 curriculum and instruction from Oregon-licensed teachers.
 Based on financial need and eligibility, CVA may loan a computer system (including computer, printer, and software) to support the learning process.
 Our enrollment consultants can help address your technological and computer questions and needs.

 Working with Your Teacher

 Teachers provide individual and small group assistance via online synchronous sessions called "Class Connects."
 Students are expected to attend all required Class Connects and meet with their teacher to receive course assistance, tutoring, and instruction.
 Class Connects vary by subject and are scheduled by your teacher.

 In high school, students are required to earn a passing grade on their assignments and online lessons.
 Due dates are assigned to lessons to encourage consistent, steady progress for academic success.

 While online lessons can usually be completed at any time of day, students are required to attend teacher-led, direct-instruction, online synchronous Class Connect sessions.
 During Class Connects, students receive online instruction from teachers and have opportunities to interact virtually with classmates.